Creating Your First Endpoint

 Step 3: Create the Primary Port and its Implementation

-is the implementation, containing domain logic.
+UserSeviceis the Primary Port, defining user operations.UserSeviceImplis the implementation, containing domain logic.

 Other folders are omitted for simplicity.

-Create UserService.java
+Create UserService.java.

 package dev.pollito.users_manager.domain.port.in;